US congressmen visit Taiwan, the Ministry of Foreign Affairs, Ministry of National Defense and Taiwan Affairs Office of the State Council responded; Japanese people held anti-war demonstrations calling for the cancellation of the Yasukuni Shrine | Morning Post-breakinglatest.news-Breaking Latest New

 The Central Meteorological Observatory continued to issue a high temperature red warning at 18:00 on the 15th: It is expected that during the day on August 16, the southern Xinjiang Basin and Turpan Basin, central and southern Shaanxi, southern Henan, central and southern Anhui, southern Jiangsu, Shanghai, Hubei, Hunan, Jiangxi, Zhejiang , Fujian, central and eastern Sichuan, Chongqing, eastern and northern Guizhou, central and northern Guangxi, and central and northern Guangdong will have a maximum temperature of 35 to 39 °C. Among them, eastern Sichuan, central and western Chongqing, southern Shaanxi, southern Anhui, and southeastern Hubei The highest temperature can reach above 40°C in parts of the western region, central and northern Hunan, central and northern Jiangxi, central and northern Zhejiang, and the Turpan Basin in Xinjiang.
 (The Paper)

-The centralized procurement of dental implants may be promoted faster in Anhui to implement price limits: no more than 2,200 yuan/piece for tertiary hospitals
+The centralized procurement of dental implants may be promoted faster in Anhui to implement a price limit: no more than 2,200 yuan/piece in a tertiary hospital

 Recently, many medical insurance bureaus issued notices to investigate the cost of dental implants.
 Some medical insurance bureaus mentioned the above “notice” in the news, which further confirmed the authenticity of the above news.
 Bengbu Municipal Medical Insurance Bureau actively guides pilot medical institutions to implement price-limited charges for dental implant projects on the basis of voluntary negotiation, that is, no more than 2,200 yuan per implant for tertiary hospitals, no more than 2,000 yuan per implant for second-level hospitals, and no more than 2,000 yuan per implant for first-level hospitals.
 Hospitals below and below (including dental clinics) are not more than 1800 yuan per tablet.
 (China Securities Journal)